 We all lean one way or another

-We have just over 24 oz/675 g of meat that is too lean to create what we are accustomed to calling ground beef/hamburger.
+We had just over 24 oz/675 g of meat that was too lean to create what we are accustomed to calling ground beef/hamburger.
 While we’re on that subject, there really are legal definitions of those terms “ground beef” and “hamburger.”
 They are not exactly the same thing, although they are very close to it.
 There is a small amount of nuance that specifies the location where the meat is being ground and so forth.
 We shan’t dally.